song-kun/CollaBot/README.md

 pip install -r requirements_SEEM.txt
 ```

+If you find some problem install `mpi4py`, you can run `conda install mpi4py==3.1.5`.
+Then, continue to run `pip install -r requirements.txt`.

 - Download seem_focall_v0.pt in [This Link](https://huggingface.co/xdecoder/SEEM/resolve/main/seem_focall_v0.pt) to install SEEM.
-Then, put it into `./collabot/models/models`
+Then, put it into `./collabot/models/`

 - Download our trained LoGNet from [Google Drive](https://drive.google.com/file/d/1YkEzUa1G8f6yWOn-E3VEBbKtDKv1hvH_/view?usp=sharing).
 Then put it in `./collabot/scripts/grasping/trained_model/`